The Department of Civil & Environmental Engineering accepts applications for graduate studies commencing either in the fall or the spring semester.

 - International applicants must submit their Test of English as a Foreign Language (TOEFL) scores in order for the Graduate School to release their application to the department.
-Minimum scores for both the MS degree and Ph.D. degree are: paper-based >500, computer-based >213 and internet-based >80.
+Minimum scores for both the M.S. and Ph.D. degrees are: paper-based >500, computer-based >213 and internet-based >80.

 Students with mathematics or natural science backgrounds may be admitted into a certain area of concentration but will be required to take undergraduate engineering courses, which cannot be counted towards graduate degree requirements.
 The student’s advisory committee will determine appropriate undergraduate courses required to ensure proficiency in engineering fundamentals and design.
 The student must meet grade point requirements set forth by the Graduate School.

 - Fall admission with Financial Aid: January 31

 - Fall admission without Financial Aid: March 31